CSFoundationsMain/StudentPortfolio/GitLinuxCommands.md

 ## Commanly used Linux Commands
 * **cd newFolderName**  to move the command line to open a directory (folder)
-* **cd..**  to move up a folder or directory - as in from project folder to root directory
+* **cd ..**  to move up a folder or directory - as in from project folder to root directory
 * **ls -al**  list all files in a long listing (detailed) format
 * **ls**  list all files in a directory
 * **touch newFileName** Create an empty file within the current directory